Bropell/Asthma_Analysis_in_California_Counties/ReadMe_notes.txt

 	- Removed States that were not CA.

-	- Found and added a Zip code database as EV Charging Station only has zipcodes by not County information and merged the two sets together for the Zip-Code Dataset to fill in the Counties.
+	- Found and added a Zip code database as EV Charging Station only has zipcodes but no County information.
+We merged the two sets together for the Zip-Code Dataset to fill in the Counties.

 	- Created Columns for Private, Public and Total EV Chargers available inorder to groupby County and merge.